 Vesting beginning date is assumed to be the IPO date.

-(7) Fair value per ordinary share of Shanghai Hesai
+(7) Fair value per ordinary share

 We determined the fair value per ordinary share based on estimated equity value and allocation of it to each element of its capital structure.